Stephen Hillier-Davies - Accredited CBT Psychotherapist & Clinical Supervisor

 Other areas of counselling I deal with

-Guy's Hospital (London Bridge) individuals - £130
+London (London Bridge) individuals £150 - £185

-Couples - by request
+Couples on request

-Clinical Supervision - by individual arrangement.
+Clinical Supervision by individual arrangement.

-If you are unable to attend a session due to illness or unforeseen circumstances, please call and let me know, and we may be able to re-schedule.
+If you are unable to attend a session due to illness or unforeseen circumstances, please call and let me know and we may be able to re-schedule.
 Please bear in mind, however, that such re-arrangement may not always be possible.
-My flexibility is limited by the fact that I see clients on a regular basis, at the same time and day each week, so alternative appointment times are not freely available, and weekends can be used only exceptionally.
+My flexibility is limited by the fact that I see clients on a regular basis, at the same time and day each week, so alternative appointment times are not freely available and weekends can be used only exceptionally.
 I will expect you to pay for any sessions you decide to miss altogether, as I cannot make any other use of ‘your time’.
 If I am able to offer you an alternative appointment in the same week in which you need to cancel, I will not charge you for the missed session.

-I will also bill pro rata for any reports that I may be required to write or to read in connection with your therapy.
+I will also bill pro rata for any reports that I may be required to write or read in connection with your therapy.

-Specific Cognitive Behavioural Therapy Clinical Supervision.
+Specific Cognitive Behavioural Therapy Clinical Supervision

 - Enhancing learning